Reporting Test Metadata

 Links to Build Artifacts

-The path to the artifact should be relative to the build artifacts directory, and can reference a file inside archive:
+The path to the artifact should be relative to the build artifacts directory, and can reference a file inside an archive:

 When showing links to artifacts, TeamCity shows both the

-name attribute and the filename of the referenced image.
-If name was autogenerated, it is not shown.
+name attribute and the filename of the referenced artifact.
+If the name was autogenerated, it is not shown.

 Images from Artifacts Directory

 The path to the image should be relative to the build artifacts directory.
 When displaying images, TeamCity shows both the

 name attribute and the filename of the referenced image.